 *Special Thanks to Chip D. for acquiring this bottle.*

 The granddaddy of the Four Roses lineup, the Limited Edition Small Batch is amongst the most sought after releases each year.
-Limited to under 10,000 bottles, the 2016 variant is a mixture of 12 year old OESO recipe, 12 year old OBSV recipe, and 16 year old OESF recipe.
+Limited to under 10,000 bottles, the 2016 variant is a mixture of 12 year old OESO recipe, 12 year old OBSV recipe, and 16 year old OESK recipe.

 This is the first Small Batch Limited Edition released since the retirement of long-time Master Distiller, Jim Rutledge.
 And while Brent Elliott is the Master Distiller today, this is still a combination of bourbons distilled under Rutledge’s watch.

 - Style: Straight Bourbon

 - Mash Bill: Combination of three Four Roses recipes